basarat/demo-typestyle/11-server/script.md

 # Render HTML/CSS server-side using TypeStyle
 > Here we show how to return CSS + HTML as a server response.
 And then rehydrate it on the client.
-Server side rendering is great for SEO and TypeStyle supports it out of the box.
+Server side rendering is great for SEO and first load performance.

+> TypeStyle supports server side rendering CSS out of the box.

 Here I have a simple file containing an app component that is styled using TypeStyle.